 This course is designed to offer students the opportunity to put into practice various theories studied under the programme.
 Students are required to undertake varied assignments and roles in productions directed by students and faculty in a semester.
 The course enables students to develop discipline, creativity and sound working attitudes to the practical theatre profession.
-Though students work as a team, they are individually assessed by an assigned faculty at the end of the production process.
+Though students work as a team, an assigned faculty at the end of the production process individually assesses them.